awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-executeec2rescue.md

  **Description**

-This document will use the EC2Rescue tool to troubleshoot and where possible repair common connectivity issues with the specified EC2 instance \(Windows or Linux\)\.
+This document will use the EC2Rescue tool to troubleshoot and where possible repair common connectivity issues with the specified EC2 instance for Linux or Windows Server\.

  **Document Type**